Overview

 Pax Lodge Girl Scouts Headquarter visit

-Attention all Girl Guides and Girl Scouts!
-Make your London visit extra special with a stop at Pax Lodge, the Scouts’ third World Centre in northwest London.
-Adjacent to the International Headquarters of WAGGGS, Pax Lodge welcomes visitors for self-guided tours and regularly hosts international events, celebrations, and scout challenges.
-No two visits are ever the same.
+Make your London visit extra special with a stop at Pax Lodge, the Scouts’ third World Center in northwest London.
+Located next to the international headquarters of the World Association of Girl Guides and Girl Scouts, Pax Lodge offers self-guided tours and regularly hosts global events, celebrations, and Scout challenges, ensuring each visit is unique.

 Pax Lodge Girl Scouts Headquarter pinning ceremony